fishinwind/workshop/rst/Classes/class-11.rst

 exercises
 =========

++ do previous exercise without a list. instead storing running sum and count of quals and using that at the end.
 + look at xrange, the lazy version of range
 + how can you implement your own version of enumerate using izip and xrange?
 + clean up some of your homeworks using the simpler fastq parsing.